 Higher price point but a little goes a long way.
 We recommend using less concentrate than indicated when using a carpet cleaner because this product tends to foam amply.

-Carpets get mucked up for a variety of reasons – foot traffic, pet accidents, spills, children – and a carpet cleaning machine is the number one way to remove stains.
+Carpets get mucked up for a variety of reasons – foot traffic, pet accidents, spills, children – and the number one way to remove these stains is a carpet cleaning machine.
 You can either own or rent these cleaners to keep your carpet fresh, but they simply won’t work without a carpet cleaning solution.

 There are quite a few varieties on the market, so choosing the best one for your needs can be tough.
 Your preference for a strong or mild scent is a factor, or you might need one that’s safe for pets and/or children.
 Whatever your need, we’ve got you covered.
 Take a look at our top recommendations if you’re ready to buy, or read our shopping guide below for a deeper dive into all you need to know about carpet cleaning solution.

 Carpet cleaning solution is designed to be used with a carpet cleaning machine to yield professional-grade results without having to hire someone to do the (often costly) job for you.
 These machines have a tank in which to mix the solution with water or a separate reservoir to hold the solution.
 Both the water and solution come out the brush head as you move the unit over the carpet in a vacuuming motion.
 Often the solution lathers like shampoo, which is why cleaners are also referred to as carpet “shampooers.”